websights

 The healthcare employee development team wanted a faster and more collaborative way to create, keep, and maintain quality training content.
 With simplified content authoring from Inking, the team can ensure content standards are met while allowing subject matter experts to write and edit training materials.
 Now over 50 content authors across multiple teams including talent development, clinical educators, and line of business teams create relevant, timely content for CHRISTUS Health employee training.
 And it’s done much faster than ever before.

-A Digital Knowledge and Learning Ecosystem
+A Digital Healthcare Knowledge and Learning Ecosystem

 Disparate healthcare learning management systems only create blockades and silos of content that are often difficult for employees to access.
 What your employees need is a centralized, single source of truth—a digital knowledge and learning ecosystem.